botpress/readme/docs/INTEGRATIONS/building-integrations/sdk.md

 * `name`

   The name of the Integration.
-It must be unique accross all Integrations.
+It must be unique across all Integrations.

 * `version`

   The version of the Integration.
-It must be unique accross all versions of the same Integration.
+It must be unique across all versions of the same Integration.

   Currently, only the version `0.2.0` is allowed for public Integrations and `0.0.1` for private Integrations.
 This is a temporary limitation that will be lifted in a near future.